Skip to main content

 Majors Check Sheets

 The following pages outline the program requirements for the Bachelor of Arts and the Bachelor of Science degrees in psychology.
 This information can also be found in LionPATH in the Academic Requirements pull down option within the Academics section of the front page.
-Consult with the Department Chair, Dr. Brad Pinter for discussion of any changes or exceptions to these requirements.
+Consult with the Program Coordinator, Dr. Brad Pinter, for discussion of any changes or exceptions to these requirements.

 Summary of Degree Requirements (A total of 124 credits is required to graduate)